syohex/merlin/PROTOCOL.md

 ["locate",null,"mli","at",position]
 ```

+Finds the declaration of entity at the specified position, or referred to by specified string.
+Returns either:
+- if location failed, a `string` describing the reason to the user,
+- `{"pos": position}` if the location is in the current buffer,
+- `{"file": string, "pos": position}` if definition is located in a different file.

 ```javascript
 ["which","path",string list]
 ```

 Returns the full path of the first file with a name listed in the argument.
 E.g. `["which","path",["list.ml","list.mli"]]` should return the path of the standard _List_ implementation, unless another _List_ is defined in a user directory.

 ```javascript
 ["which","with_ext",string list]